weweb-assets/ww-dialog/AI.md

    - `type`: `'none' | 'modal' | 'sheet'` - Type of dialog to display.
 Default: `'modal'`.
    - `sideModal`: `'left' | 'center' | 'right' | 'custom'` - Side position for modals.
 Default: `'center'`.
    - `customPositionX`: `string` - Horizontal position for custom modal positioning.
+   - `customPositionY`: `string` - Vertical position for custom modal positioning.
    - `sideSheet`: `'left' | 'top' | 'right' | 'bottom'` - Side position for sheets.
 Default: `'top'`.
    - `align`: `'top' | 'center' | 'bottom' | 'custom'` - Vertical alignment for modals.
 Default: `'center'`.
-   - `customPositionY`: `string` - Vertical position for custom modal positioning.
    - `animation`: `'fade' | 'slide-in' | 'zoom' | null` - Animation type for opening/closing.
 Default: `null`.
    - `slideInDirection`: `'top' | 'left' | 'bottom' | 'right'` - Direction for slide-in animation.
 Default: `'top'`.
    - `animationDuration`: `number` - Duration of the animation in milliseconds.
 Default: `300`.
    - `animationEasing`: `'linear' | 'ease' | 'ease-in' | 'ease-out' | 'ease-in-out'` - Easing function for animation.
 Default: `'linear'`.
    - `preventScroll`: `boolean` - Whether to prevent scrolling when the dialog is open.
 Default: `true`.
-   - `escClose`: `boolean` - Whether the dialog should close when the escape key is pressed.
-Default: `false`.
    - `trigger`: `boolean` - Whether to display a trigger component.
 Default: `true`.
+In this case the dialog MUST still be a child of another element or section.
    - `triggerClickOpens`: `boolean` - Whether clicking the trigger should open the dialog.
 Default: `true`.
    - `overlay`: `boolean` - Whether to display an overlay behind the dialog.
 Default: `true`.
+   - `escClose`: `boolean` - Whether the dialog should close when the escape key is pressed.
+Default: `false`.
    - `clickOutsideCloses`: `boolean` - Whether clicking outside the dialog should close it.
 Default: `false`.
    - `overlayClickCloses`: `boolean` - Whether clicking the overlay should close the dialog.
 Default: `true`.
    - `preventInteractionsOutside`: `boolean` - Whether to prevent interactions outside the dialog.
 Default: `true`.